HiSPARC/station-software/README.md

 files to provide templates for the actual files, which have been added to `.gitignore`, so no sensitive information is accidentally committed.

-Copy the file `/db_buffer/buffer-develop.sql` to `/db_buffer/buffer.sql`.
+1. Copy the file `/db_buffer/buffer-develop.sql` to
+   `/db_buffer/buffer.sql`.
 Then replace the PLACEHOLDERs with the actual passwords in the new file.

-You can create the following file to override the buffer password in the Monitor config: `/user/hsmonitor/data/config-password.ini` This file should contain the following data:
+2. You can create the following file to override the buffer password in the Monitor config: `/user/hsmonitor/data/config-password.ini`.
+This file should contain the following data:

     [BufferDB]
     Password=PLACEHOLDER

-There are also some locations in the `*.nsh` files where passwords need to be changed.
+3. Copy the file `/bake/nsisscripts/password-placeholder.nsh` to
+   `/bake/nsisscripts/password.nsh`.
+Then replace the PLACEHOLDERs with the actual passwords in the new file.

 When the password configuration is complete, run the bake script:

     bake/bake.bat

 Which then runs the script `bake.py`, this then calls NSIS to compile the installers.
-You will be asked to enter a version number for this release.
+You will be asked to enter a version and release number for this release.